Last updated on October 21st, 2023 at 03:09 am

 In conclusion, it is important to be aware of the laws and regulations regarding pocket knives in North Carolina.

-It is illegal to carry certain types of knives, such as switchblades or gravity knives, and there are age restrictions for knife ownership.
+It is illegal to carry certain types of knives, such as switchblades or ballistic knives, and there are age restrictions for knife ownership.
 Additionally, concealed carry and open carry laws must be followed when carrying a pocket knife in public places.
 Lastly, local governments may have their own regulations that must also be taken into account when carrying a pocket knife in North Carolina.

 By understanding the North Carolina knife law thoroughly you can avoid any legal trouble while still enjoying your pocketknife responsibly.